 The idea of a Zero Bug Policy can be scary.
 Especially if it is the first time you have heard that phrase.
 Those 3 little words carry a huge amount of potential meaning.
 It can sound impossible to achieve without even truly understanding what it means.
 When I was reading a post on LinkedIn recently about Bug Counts, it got me thinking again about this topic again.
 I felt it was time I wrote a blog post about my approach to a zero bug policy.

 Before we dive into my approach, I want to share a link to Tanvi Nanda’s post on the Houseful Tech blog.
-It described how she succesfully introduced a Zero Bug Policy in the Zoopla team at Houseful.
+It describes how she successfully introduced a Zero Bug Policy in the Zoopla team at Houseful.
 The process shares a number of concepts I have used and I highly recommend giving it a read, once you finish reading this one. 😂

 What a Zero Bug Policy ISN’T